AntGeorge/krnl/README.md

 1) cd whatever/sketchbook/libraries   - see Preferences for path to sketchbook
 2) git clone https://github.com/jdn-aau/krnl.git

+## About digital ports

+Normally (like on UNO) dig out 8-13 is on PORTB 0-6

+But on Leonardo it is different  dig 8-13 is 8-11 on PORTB 4-7, 12 on PORTD 6 and 13 on PORTC 7

 ## Warning
 You have from Arduino inherited many critical regions which you have to protect - like